adj59-dev/adj59-dev.github.io/_posts/2025-07-18-reading-nielsen-and-chuang:-chapter-2-overflow.md

 **Exercise 2.78**

 Product states are multi-qubit states that can be represented as simple combinations of individual qubit states - i.e. the qubits are not entangled.
 In this exercise we are to prove that a state of a composite system is a product state only if it has a Schmidt number of 1 and its reduced density matrices are pure states.
-I was unsure how much detail the authors wanted for this solution, so I erred on the side of more rather than less.
-I started with a composite of two arbitrary single qubit pure states and then followed similar steps shown in the proof for Schmidt decomposition.
-That may have been more work than what was needed since, if you just compare equation 2.202 to state $\ket{\psi} = \ket{a}\ket{b}$ for pure states $\ket{a}$ and $\ket{b}$, the answer seems obvious.
+I was unsure what the authors wanted for this solution since, if you just compare equation 2.202 to state $\ket{\psi} = \ket{a}\ket{b}$ for pure states $\ket{a}$ and $\ket{b}$, the answer seems obvious.
+But just pointing that out didn't seem like enough, so I started with a composite of two arbitrary single qubit pure states and then followed similar steps shown in the proof for Schmidt decomposition.

 <details>
 <summary>Solution</summary>